Introduction

 Different modes

 The different sync modes can be accessed using the --mode / -m parameter.
-All modes are, by default, scoped to the whole project, but they can also be applied to individual packages (package).
+All modes are, by default, scoped to the whole project, but they can also be applied to individual packages or multiple specific packages.

 Clean